peteroupc/peteroupc.github.io/randomfunc.md

 **Notes:**

-- The problem of generating N random numbers with a given positive sum is equivalent to the problem of generating a uniformly distributed point inside an (N-1) dimensional simplex (simplest convex figure) whose edges all have a length of one unit.
+- The problem of generating N random numbers with a given positive sum `sum` is equivalent to the problem of generating a uniformly distributed point inside an (N-1) dimensional simplex (simplest convex figure) whose edges all have a length of `sum` units.
 - Generating `N` random numbers with a given positive average `avg` is equivalent to generating `N` random numbers with the sum `N * avg`.

 <a id=Other_Non_Uniform_Distributions></a>
 ### Other Non-Uniform Distributions